 Utilize ERCOT Planning Guide section 6.3 and the latest posted version of the SPWG “Short Circuit Case Building Procedure Manual” in order to build the current and future year short circuit cases.

-5. Special Protection Systems and Electric System Disturbances
+5. Remedial Action Schemes (RAS) and Electric System Disturbances

-ERCOT conducts a review of any proposed or modified SPS prior to the SPS being placed in service.
+ERCOT conducts a review of any proposed or modified RAS prior to the RAS being placed in service.
 The SPWG shall support ERCOT by providing the technical assistance required for these reviews as requested.

 ERCOT Disturbance Review